 In nearly 200 years of operation, Jaeger-LeCoultre has registered 400 patents, produced over 1,200 different calibers, and created hundreds of inventions.
 The company is currently owned by the Swiss luxury group Richemont.

-One of its most complicated wristwatches, Hybris Mechanica a Grande Sonnerie, features 26 complications, including a perpetual calendar and special chime function that mimics the chimes of Westminster.
+One of its most complicated wristwatches, Hybris Mechanica a Grande Sonnerie, features 26 complications, including a perpetual calendar and a special chime function that mimics the chimes of Westminster.
 With only 30 of these manufactured, the timepiece will cost you $2.5 million.

 The company has also produced the world’s smallest mechanical movement, the Calibre 101, whose 98 original components weigh a total of about one gram.
 In 1953, the Queen of the United Kingdom, Elizabeth II, wore this wristwatch for her coronation.